AnomalyInnovations/toolbeam-cli/README.md

 To upload the `poster` we are using the `image` field type.
 When using a file field type (`image` or `video`) the API request uses the `multipart/form-data` encoding.
 Without a file field type, the API request is made using the `application/x-www-form-urlencoded` header for `formData` parameters.
 You can read more about the different field options [below](#tb-add-oprn-path-options).

-(Optionally, you can edit the [spec](docs/examples/update-movie.md) to change the appearance of the tool)
+(Optionally, we'll edit the [spec](docs/examples/update-movie.md) to change the appearance of the tool.)

 Let's create the tool: